-- You already have (or are building) a Rasa-based chatbot for your product.
+- You already have (or are building) a Rasa-based support AI agent for your product.

 - You want it to give answers that adapt to where the user is in the UI, instead of canned responses.